Saint George’s dragon

 Correct, well observed, because the story goes that I once saved a town by defeating a terrible dragon threatening the entire local population.
 In doing so, I would have also saved the princess named Sabra.
 Her rescue symbolizes saving innocence and vulnerability and the triumph over evil.

 The town is, of course, symbolic and represents a community with a deeply rooted problem: a persistent collectively held and frightening delusion that threatens the community as a whole.
-Unfortunately, you can see that happening everywhere now as well.
+Unfortunately, you see this happening all over the world these days.

 But who ARE you then?
 What are you made of?